 An overview of major socio-psychological childhood disorders.
 This course is designed to assist students, early and later childhood educators, parents, and medical and state agency employees in the recognition and understanding of such conditions in children.

 A survey of the complex social, psychological, and spiritual aspects, of human sexuality.
 Emphasis will be on a responsible view of sexuality as a part of life adjustment.
-Same as HEA 335.

 A study of the general philosophy and broad principles of family life education in conjunction with the ability to plan, implement, and evaluate such educational experiences.

 A detailed study of personal and family finance.
-The course includes biblical teaching, financial planning, budgeting, banking, savings, credit, housing, insurance, investments, tax planning, teaching financial responsibility to children, gifts, retirement and estate planning.
+The course includes: Biblical teaching, financial planning, budgeting, banking, savings, credit, housing, insurance, investments, tax planning, teaching financial responsibility to children, gifts, retirement, and estate planning.
 Same as FIN 388.

 An intensive examination of the philosophical and historical backgrounds, agencies and processes, purposes and functions, administration, and career orientations of our criminal justice system.